Overview

 Who is it for?

-Choose the master’s in International Accounting and Finance if you are an ambitious, curious and hard-working graduate, driven to excel and succeed in the area of finance or accounting.
+You are an ambitious, curious and hard-working graduate, driven to succeed in the fast-changing worlds of finance, accounting and businesses globally.
 You hold the equivalent of a UK upper second degree, or above.

 - Katarina Aleksandrovic